Using Session Recording server 2204 or later, you can query administrator logging data through the Session Recording service.

 An administrator with Full access can view administrator logging.
 To grant the Full access permission, go to Identity and Access Management in Citrix Cloud.

-If you select a Session Recording server earlier than version 2204, the following banner appears, and no data is available.
+If you select a site that contains a Session Recording server earlier than version 2204, the following banner appears, and no data is available.

 Logging data overview

-You can select more than one Session Recording server to view logs.
+You can select more than one Session Recording site to view logs.

 This part logs the following administrator activities:

-Policy document change - Changes to policies on the Session Recording policy console or Citrix Director
+Policy change - Changes to policies on the Session Recording policy console or Citrix Director

 Server configuration change - Changes in Session Recording Server Properties